The bomber that droped the nuclear bomb on Nagasaki.

 One was demonstrated during Thunder over Louisville (see April 16th

-The plane is suspended in the air and the control surfaces are covered.
+is suspended in the air and the control surfaces are covered.

 The most poignant artifact in this section is a series of hangar walls